Businesses often use wire transfers, also known as remittance transfers, for transactions that are large, critical, or international.

 How long does an international wire transfer take?

 Within the US these transfers take less than 24 hours to clear.
 International wire transfers usually take two business days, but depending on the destination and when you send the transfer, it can take up to five days.

 Once initiated, the funds transfer is guaranteed.
 A transaction can only be stopped if the receiving bank gets a cancellation notice from the sending bank before instructions are processed to complete the transfer.

 If a mistake is made by the sending or receiving bank, including duplication of a previous order or the transfer of the wrong dollar amount, they will reverse or adjust a completed transfer.

-Cost of a wire transfer
+How much does a wire transfer cost?

-Fees vary based on the type of account you hold, whether you use online or in-branch services, and whether you transfer funds in U.S. dollars or a foreign currency.
+A wire transfer fee varies based on the type of account you hold, whether you use online or in-branch services, and whether you transfer funds in U.S. dollars or a foreign currency.
 The sender pays to initiate the transaction, and the recipient pays to receive it.

 How to send a wire transfer with Divvy